 What is a proposal?

 A proposal is a plan or suggestion between you and your creditors to reduce your payments, lower your interest rates, and possibly waive fees.
 This proposal will recommend new payment terms to your creditors so that it’s something you can afford to pay every month.
 In other words, a proposal is a document that is sent to your creditors for their approval, in order for you to be eligible for the DMP and to receive any concessions.

 When is my payment disbursed to my creditors?

-This will differ for everyone on a DMP and it might differ by agency as well.
-Upon receipt of your payment most agencies have policies to hold money orders, Western Union, cashier checks, and certified checks for a certain number of days to ensure the funds clear the bank.
+This will differ for everyone on a DMP and it might differ by the agency as well.
+Upon receipt of your payment, most agencies have policies to hold money orders, Western Union, cashier checks, and certified checks for a certain number of days to ensure the funds clear the bank.
 Automatic withdrawals (ACH) are also held to ensure everything goes through.
 This is why it is very important to have your payment into the agency by your scheduled due date.
 Once the funds are cleared, your payment will be disbursed to your creditors.

 Will my creditors still call me?

 Creditors have the right to call you as long as you have a balance on an account with them.
 However, once a creditor accepts a repayment proposal the calls should stop.
 They will be dealing with your agency so there’s usually not a reason for them to call you anymore, providing you maintain regular, on-time payments.